 - Data-Driven — A strategy isn’t just a set of assumptions.
 Rather, it should be driven by data analysis, evaluation of past results, and consideration of trends on the horizon.
 A data-driven strategy allows marketers to take calculated risks once all variables have been carefully evaluated.

 - Scalable — A strategy should be able to accommodate larger budget inputs in order to produce the desired outcome on a much bigger scale.
 Think of a strategy as a machine: The direction you take for a 40% increase in leads should also apply to a 200% spike, without resulting in serious logistical complications.

 You’ll want to keep your goals at the forefront when creating and executing your marketing strategy.
 Before jumping right in, reflect on what you’ve already tried.
 What worked, what didn’t, what exceeded expectations, and what fell flat?
-This is why analyzing the data you have available to you comes into play and will help you make better informed market predictions for the future.
+This is why analyzing the data you have available (and that you've documented) comes into play and will help you make better-informed market predictions for the future.

 Work on establishing buyer personas and try classifying your target audience into different categories based on industry, geographical location, revenue level, company size, business needs, and ultimate goals.
 Scrape together valuable insights from your sales data and website analytics, and don’t be afraid to reach out to current clients to ask them about their buying experience and overall needs; they’ll likely appreciate the personalized attention.

 Once you’ve established who your customers and prospects are, refine your marketing strategy for each group according to their unique requirements and goals.